 Contact Our Fairfax, VA Sex Crimes Defense Lawyers Today

-At Leary Porter Law, our Fairfax felony sex crimes attorneys have the skills and experience required to handle infected sexual battery cases.
+At Leary Law, our Fairfax felony sex crimes attorneys have the skills and experience required to handle infected sexual battery cases.
 If you were charged with a misdemeanor or felony infected sexual battery offense in Virginia, you need to take immediate action to protect your rights.
 For a fully private initial consultation, please contact our top-rated Virginia criminal defense attorneys today.